COMM-100 Grammar for Communicators

 COMM-382 Intermediate Digital Multimedia Product

-An emphasis on advanced video editing techniques and special effects utilizing Final Cut editing software.
+An emphasis on advanced video editing techniques and special effects utilizing Adobe Premiere Pro editing software.
 Students edit and produce complete programs and projects from field-recorded video and student-recorded productions.
 Emphasis will be on both the technical operation of sophisticated editing systems and the aesthetics of program editing.
-Students will be required to engage the web as a system for distribution of content and will be expected to produce and create their own personal web pages and portfolio blogs.
+Students will be required to engage the Web as a system for distribution of content and will be expected to produce and create their own personal Web pages and portfolio blogs.
+Prerequisites: COMM-277 and COMM-282.

 COMM-411 Public Relations Management